Installing a New Pro Series System

 - Are there any line leaks?
 Check all oxygen line fittings (barbed fittings, push-to-connect fittings, manifold plugs) to ensure that they are firmly connected.
 Gently check to see that the brass fittings are seated correctly on the barbs of the oxygen concentrators.

-Go through each of the following steps BEFORE you call for service:
+Please go through each of the following steps BEFORE you request support:

 - Check for tripped circuit breakers.
 Check that every outlet that you are using works properly.
 To test, plug a working tool like a hand drill or a lamp into each outlet.
 If you have a voltmeter, you can use that.